 From diapers to camera equipment to jewelry, you can buy just about anything on Amazon and have it delivered to your doorstep in a matter of days—or in some cases, even hours.
 If you buy from the retailer often enough, its Prime service, which offers free two-day shipping, will save you far more than the $119 it costs to subscribe.

 Your Prime membership offers a lot more than free shipping, though.
 To get even more out of Prime, don't forget to take full advantage of all its extra perks.

-Prime also gives away free entertainment credits via their “no-rush shipping” option.
-Your Prime membership comes with free two-day shipping, but if you choose a later delivery date, you can score digital credits toward eBooks, music, videos, apps, video games, and software.
+Prime also gives away free entertainment credits via its “no-rush shipping” option.
+Your Prime membership comes with free two-day shipping, but if you choose a later delivery date, you can score digital credits toward eBooks, music, videos, and apps.

-If you're a Prime member with a Kindle e-reader, Fire tablet, or Fire phone, you also have access to the Kindle Owners' Lending Library.
+If you're a Prime member with a Kindle e-reader or Fire tablet, you also have access to the Kindle Owners' Lending Library.
 It's like a digital public library that offers access to hundreds of thousands of books.

 The catch is that you can only borrow one title a month, and the available titles change every month.
 However, there are no due dates, so if it takes you a few months to finish a book, you don't have to worry about late fees.

 5. Steeper Discounts on Some Products

 If you have a young child or infant, you can score discounts on supplies with Amazon Family, which offers 20 percent off certain product subscriptions (like diapers and baby food) through Amazon Subscribe & Save.
 If you use Amazon Family to register for gifts, you also get a 15 percent completion discount on some items, which basically means you'll get a price cut on any items left on your registry.